PhilTec-Philip/BoomboxCartUpdate/README.md

     <li>Visual indicators on the actual cart for what's happening with the boombox (maybe the lil jumpy sound bars when audio is playing), only if I learn how to do that...</li>
     <li>A global mute option in settings to mute all boombox audio if you can't stand your lobby</li>
 </ul>

+## Credits
+<p>A HUGE thanks to @survivalq and their <a href="https://github.com/survivalq/SemiBoombox">SemiBoombox Mod</a> for critical funcionality for parts of this mod.
+If you're looking to make your own boombox mod or just play audio from a third-party, check their mod out, it is much better code!!!

+Also big thanks to <a href="https://thunderstore.io/c/repo/p/SteamBlizzard/">Dan</a> for the incredible cover art.
+Go download his mods too!</p>

 <br>
 <p>Feel free to reach out to me on discord in <a href="https://discord.com/channels/1344557689979670578/1348739189109166120">this thread</a> in the <a href="https://discord.gg/WXEgqvJa">R.E.P.O Modding Server</a> for any bugs/comments/recommendations!</p>